tihmstar/jelbrekTime/README.md

 # jelbrekTime
-An almost complete developer jailbreak for Apple watch S3 watchOS 4.1
+A developer jailbreak for Apple watch S3 watchOS 4.1
 Running this on an apple watch series 3 on watchOS 4.1 will:

 ## Features